Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Generic Container.md

 The Generic Container is necessary for all markets other than the United States and Non-US Quick Setup.
-This should be loaded for each [[market]] that requires it.
+This should be loaded for each [[Market]] that requires it.